-Finding the stress-reducing techniques that work for you are an important step in decreasing emotional symptoms of stress.
+Finding the stress-reducing techniques that work for you is an important step in decreasing emotional symptoms of stress.

 Over time, you may find that your resolve against stress becomes stronger and that your symptoms improve.

-However, if you find that you’re still struggling to handle the emotional aspects of everyday or chronic stress, it may be best to reach out to a mental health professional.
+However, if you find that you’re having trouble managing the emotional aspects of everyday or chronic stress, it may be best to reach out to a mental health professional.

-Keep in mind that stress can also have negative effects on your physical health.
-It’s important to get help to stay in your best shape, both emotionally and physically.
+Keep in mind that stress can also affect your physical health.
+It’s important to get help to stay in your best shape, emotionally and physically.

 Online therapy options